 Disadvantages of the blind

-- Weight of the device placed high on the caravan ;
+- Weight of the device when placed high up on the caravan;

-- Depending on the length of the enclosure, the side walls may fall down at the caravan windows or a hatch and make it difficult to open.
+- Depending on the length of the box, the side walls may fall at the level of the caravan windows or a hatch and prevent them from opening;

-More expensive than an awning, the blind consists of a textile roof stored in a box bolted to the vehicle body, which is unrolled to create a covered overhang stabilised by feet.
-It has its fans, as a caravan dealer confirms: "In general, the customers who buy a blind have been caravanning for a long time, they are older, and they are above all looking for ease of assembly.
-We install blinds on all types of caravans, from low-profile to large traditional rigid caravans.
+More expensive than an awning, the side awning consists of a textile roof stored in a box bolted to the vehicle body, which is unrolled to create a covered overhang stabilised by feet.
+It has its fans, as a caravan dealer confirms: "In general, the customers who buy a side awning have been caravanning for a long time, they are older, and they are above all looking for ease of assembly.
+We install side awnings on all types of caravans, from low-profile to large traditional rigid caravans.
 After a few years, users add a side wall and a windscreen to completely protect the awning.